Mikescher/SimpleCloudNotifier/scnserver/README.md

    (then all errors end up in _second_ sqlite table) due to message channel etc everything is non blocking and cant fail in main

+ - request logging (log all requests with body response, exitcode, headers, uri, route, userid, ..., tx-retries, etc), (trim body/response if too big?)

+ - jobs to clear requests-db and logs-db after to only keep X entries...

+ -> logs and request-logging into their own sqlite files (sqlite-files are prepped)

 -------------------------------------------------------------------------------------------------------------------------------

  - in my script: use (backupname || hostname) for sendername